Teradata/stacki-wiki/wiki/Shooting-Your-Foot/Shooting-Your-Foot.md

 private 10.3.1.0    255.255.255.0 10.3.1.1     1500 local  True  True
 public  192.168.0.0 255.255.0.0   192.168.10.1 1500 jkloud False False
 ```

-#### Can I change the private network after installation?

-No, not possible.
-Don't get that bit wrong.
-If you get it wrong, reinstall the frontend.

-This warning was in the frontend installation documentation.
-Did you not heed it?

-_**Do not get this network wrong!
-Changing it after the fact means a REINSTALL of the frontend.**_

 #### How do I update or add an rpm to a node?